Seventeenth Sunday in Ordinary Time, Year A

 Reflect, today, upon the search that you embark on in your life.
 Is it a diligent search for God?
 Or do you grow slack in this endeavor?
 Recommit yourself to a wholehearted search for God and you will find that this search is actually a discovery of the glories of the Kingdom of Heaven.

-Lord, I love You and desire to love You all the more.
+My eternal King, I love You and desire to love You all the more.
 Please fill me with zeal and hope as I seek You.
 May my wholehearted search for You reveal to me the mystery of Your glorious inner life.
 As I discover You, help me to seek You all the more.
 Jesus, I trust in You.

 The Justice of God